Are you thinking of setting up a club? Want to know how to get started and what you need to do to affiliate your new club?

 Perhaps people in your leisure club wish to ride competitively under the club banner or you wish to build on the time trial events you already run.
 You will most likely already have a club structure in place.
-Someone will have to take the role of Club Secretary – this person will be the main contact with British Cycling.
+Someone will have to take the role of club secretary – this person will be the main contact with British Cycling.

 How do I run my club finances?

-When starting up a cycling club you may find that at first you are only handling very small amounts of money however as your membership increases so will the amount of money.
+When starting up a cycling club you may find that at first you are only handling very small amounts of money.
+However as your membership increases so will the amount of money.
 It is a good idea to set up a club bank account and you will probably want to appoint a club treasurer to deal with the money going into and out of this account.

 You may wish to register the club with HMRC and check that your club is not liable for corporation tax.
 You can see the HMRC guidelines here.
-If you are eligible you may be able to register as a Community Amateur Sports Clubs (CASCs).
+If you are eligible you may be able to register as a Community Amateur Sports Club (CASCs).
 Guidelines from HMRC are here.

 How do I setup a school club?

-If you are a school and interested in setting up a Cycling Club, whether it be during curriculum PE or as an after-school club, please click here for further information.
-The next step would be to contact your Regional Development Manager to discuss this in more detail
+If you are a school and interested in setting up a cycling club, whether it be during curriculum PE or as an after-school club, please click here for further information.
+The next step would be to contact your regional development manager to discuss this in more detail

 What are the benefits of affiliation?